 (MORE: Read our guide to planning permission)

-How is a Timber Frame Extension Built?
+Is a Timber Frame Extension Built On Site?

 The vast majority of extensions built using timber frame are ‘stick build’ – this is where the timber frame panels are made up on site by the joiner as opposed to being manufactured in a factory.